defeat the enemy, strongholds and spiritual warfare

 Stef: How long should you do things yourself before hiring someone to help you?
 At what levels should those hires take place?

-Hilary: I’ve always had a business coach and as a Certified Financial Planner, I’ve never done my own books.
+Hilary: I’ve always had a business coach, and as a certified financial planner, I’ve never written my own books.

-You need to know how many selling activities you need to be doing and the minute that gets invaded, it’s time to delegate or outsource.
-Bookkeepers are not expensive.
-That goes for tax prep as well.
+You need to know how many selling activities you need to be doing, and the minute one gets invaded, it’s time to delegate or outsource.
+Bookkeepers are not expensive, and the same goes for tax prep.

-Tax strategy is looking at your life, family, and how you run your business.
-You might be able to hire your kids as models and pay them from the business, but that’s something I’d need to figure out.
-But my team doesn’t do tax strategy.
+Tax strategy involves examining your life, family, and business operations.
+You might be able to hire your kids as models and pay them from the business, but I’d need to figure that out.
+However, my team doesn’t do tax strategy.

 Financial Basics #7: Tax Prep vs. Tax Strategy

 Stef: Ask the questions.
 “What do you think about next year?
-If I’m making this amount of money, what should I be thinking about?”
-If they don’t have answers to these questions and just hand you your return, you might want to shop around a little bit.
+If I’m making this money, what should I think about?”
+If they don’t have answers to these questions and hand you your return, you might want to shop around a little bit.

-Hilary: What you want to ask them is, “Will you offer tax strategy or tax planning?”
+Hilary: You want to ask them, “Will you offer tax strategy or tax planning?”
 They may require additional payment for that.
 It’s a separate engagement.
 Tax returns cost X, and tax strategy costs X + Y.

 Stef: Because I was making money in the business and was able to sell the things, I was able to get a package deal with the bookkeeping, strategy, and filing for a monthly fee.
 That’s something you can grow into as you grow.